GForcebot/Roblox-NN/README.md

 # Roblox-NN
-Scripts that have a neural network.
-Usable in Void Script Builder(A Roblox game)
+A neural network with 2 scripts, examples, that are usable in Void Script Builder(A Roblox game)